JKYang01/Labelstudio_Prelabeling_Pipeline_Yolov8/README.md

 ## Update Project
-If you have a new annotation project to run and need to change the config parameters there are 3 ways to do it without rebuild the docker contianer
+If you have a new annotation project to run and need to change the config parameters there are 3 ways to achive your goal without rebuild the docker contianer.
 1. Using environment variables with docker run:
 ```
   docker run --rm \